Believe it or not, the way you cut your grass affects grass health, growth and general appearance.

 Don't mow when it's more than 85°F. Heat affects plants the same way it affects humans.

 Don't mow when grass is wet.
-Clippings tend to clump and are a hassle to clean up.
+Clippings tend to clump, shredding of the leaves will cause disease.

 Always remove or mulch clippings to avoid suffocating grass plants.